D3vil-hunt/MatrixManipulator/README.md

 # MatrixManipulator

 This is just an experiment for fun.
 It performs various fundamental operations on matrices.
-The main objective of this project is to develop a scalable program whic can perform elementary matrix operations eg: adding, multiplying, dividing & substracting two matrices finding inverse of a matrix etc.
+The main objective of this project is to develop a scalable program which can perform elementary matrix operations eg: adding, multiplying, dividing & substracting two matrices finding inverse of a matrix etc.

 There are two halves of this project one that deals with the matrix manipulation and the other is for the data input.
 The input can be provided